esilver0/CATT/sslstrip-experiment.md

 Verify that the connection is via HTTP even though a connection via HTTPS was already established.

 > _**Note**: In the event that the connection is via HTTPS, it is possible that the website has since started supporting HSTS.
-Here is a [list]() of known websites that do not support HSTS.
+You can try visiting different sites to see if they support HTTPs, but not HSTS.
 See [Expand the experiment](expand-the-experiment) to see how to have traffic for the websites routed through the router on the experiment interface._

 #### Visiting a site on the HSTS preload list